cybozu-go/cke/docs/vault.md

 ## Secrets in `cke/secrets`

+Currently, there are two secrets in `cke/secrets`.

-Currently, there is only one secret `ssh` to hold SSH private keys to logging in to nodes.
+One is `ssh` that holds SSH private keys to logging in to nodes.
+Another is `k8s` that holds cipher keys to [encrypt data at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

 A secret in Vault can keep arbitrary number of key-value pairs.

 Keys in `ssh` are node addresses.
 Empty key holds the default SSH private key used if matching key for the host is not found.

+Keys in `k8s` are provider names such as `aescbc` or `secretbox`.
+Values are JSON data of cipher keys.

 ## Policy